jemacchi/js-class-patterns/README.md

 =================

 Library of Classic OOP Patterns implemented in JS.
+Visit project site to execute patterns samples, view documentation and review tests.
+[Project website] (http://jemacchi.github.io/js-class-patterns/)

 ## Documentation

 We are using project [CDxD] (https://github.com/jemacchi/cdxd/) to create JSDOC documentation for all patterns (including UML diagrams)
+You can see JSDOCumentation at this link  [List of Patterns] (http://jemacchi.github.io/js-class-patterns/patterns.html)

 ## Roadmap/ToDo